Biomedical Engineer

 Work–life balance of a biomedical engineer

-The hours of a biomedical engineer are generally between 38 to 40 hours a week, and if you’re doing research your hours will vary depending on the stage of a project you’re completing.
+The hours of a biomedical engineer are generally between 38 and 40 hours a week, and if you’re doing research, your hours will vary depending on the stage of a project you’re completing.
 If you are working in a hospital, your hours will depend on the shift pattern and requirements of the rota.
 This means you may well be required to work into the evenings or on weekends.
-However, biomedical engineers often have the opportunity to attend conferences which could provide an exciting opportunity to travel.
-Senior positions in the private sector often involve international travel to introduce medical trails and new products to different parts of the world.
+However, biomedical engineers often have the opportunity to attend conferences, which could provide an exciting chance to travel.
+Senior positions in the private sector often involve international travel to introduce medical trials and new products to different parts of the world.

 Typical employers hiring biomedical engineers